graezykev/mono-repo/README.md

 If the blue color for button background is the primary color, then the blue color for link is the secondary color.

-Complying with this design decision, we create the secondary colors using darker ones from the primary colors:
+Complying with this design decision, we create the secondary colors using the **darker** ones from the primary colors:

 ```sh
 touch tokens/color/secondary.js